 2nd Lt.
-Thomas Scott Savage was the son of Dr. Robert G. Savage & Margaret I. Neary-Savage, and was born on September 12, 1917.
-With his two brothers and three sisters, he was raised in River Forest, Illinois, and at 536 North Oak Park Avenue in Oak Park, Illinois.
+Thomas Scott Savage was the son of Dr. Robert G. Savage & Margaret I. Neary-Savage, and was born on September 12, 1917, in Oak Park, Illinois.
+With his two brothers and three sisters, he was raised in River Forest, Illinois, and at 536 North Oak Park Avenue in Oak Park and worked at the Rapid Roller Company.

-In the fall of 1940, Tom, while working as a carpenter, was called to federal service as an enlisted man when his National Guard company was federalized as B Company, 192nd Tank Battalion.
-With the company, he left Maywood, Illinois, for one year of training at Fort Knox, Kentucky.
+In the fall of 1940, Tom registered for the draft because the Selective Service Act went into effect on October 16, 1940.
+He listed his mother as his contact person.
+Knowing he was going to be drafted, he joined the Illinois National Guard’s tank company headquartered in Maywood as an enlisted man.
+The tank company was federalized as B Company, 192nd Tank Battalion for one year of training at Fort Knox, Kentucky.
 When Headquarters Company was created in January 1941, Tom was transferred to the new company.

 In the late summer of 1941, the battalion was sent to Louisiana to take part in maneuvers.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 It was there that they learned they were being sent overseas.

-With the release of men and officers, because of age, Tom became first sergeant.
-This was because the previous first sergeant, for HQ Company, Richard Danca, was made second lieutenant.
+With the release of men and officers, because of age, Tom became the first sergeant.
+This was because the previous first sergeant, for Hq Company, Richard Danca, was made a second lieutenant.

 The decision for this move – which had been made in August 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.